miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

     nix develop
     python pipulate.py

+## Ollama Installed on Windows WSL Reachable From Windows-side Browser

 I surf over to `localhost:5001`, and bingo!
 There's Ollama Llama3.2 chatting to me through the local web browser Pipulate app.
 Bingo!
 Success assured.
 Local LLM in a web app is indeed multi-platform with Nix Flakes, but there are a few